 There’s a huge amount of social stigma that young girls face when they get pregnant before marriage.
 So a large number resort to abortion.
 But because abortion is illegal in Kenya, the girls use unqualified abortion service providers, often in unsafe facilities.
 The risk of an unsafe abortion is higher among this age-group than any other.

-If they choose to keep the baby, because of the nurse or doctors’ moralistic views, they face discrimination at the communities and health care facilities.
+If they choose to keep the baby, because of the nurse or doctors’ moralistic views, they face discrimination at the community and health care facilities.
 These facilities also don’t have services – like psychosocial support – to meet the special needs of teen mothers.

 What are their future prospects like?
 Do schools take them back in?